-Methods of Evaluation:
+Methods of Evaluation

 - 1. Direct evaluation of transcribed documents with student meeting the requirements in formatting, punctuation, word usage and spelling, - 2.
 Weekly vocabulary tests that include, but are not limited to, spelling and word usage, - 3.
 Live dictation from qualified staff readers, - 4.
 Speed building tapes in lab environment and to be used as homework as needed, and - 5.
-Timed dictation tests on new material at 100 wpm in two areas; jury charge and literary-with a pass rate of 97.5% in order to advance to next level.
+Timed dictation tests on new material at 180 wpm in two areas; literary and jury charge with a pass rate of 97.5%.